haberdashPI/vscode-master-key/notes.md

 release 0.2.0

+## Optimization

+release 0.2.1

+Take an first pass at improving performance, identify obvious, simple fixes (there are some TODO's) and then profile the extension to look for low-hanging fruit

+## More visual doc improvements

 IMPROVEMENT: show escape/function key row in the visual key doc

-release 0.2.1
+release 0.2.2

 - IMPROVEMENT: put some examples of cool features from `Larkin` in the README